 All

-A generally patriotic musical composition - usually in the form of a song or hymn of praise - that evokes and eulogizes the history, traditions, or struggles of a nation or its people.
-National anthems can be officially recognized as a national song by a country's constitution or by an enacted law, or simply by tradition.
+A generally patriotic musical composition that evokes and eulogizes the history, traditions, or struggles of a nation or its people.
+National anthems can be officially recognized as a national song in a country's constitution or law, or simply through tradition.
 Although most anthems contain lyrics, some do not.

 Afghanistan